 It is logical for safety method statements to follow risk assessments.
 Since there is still a risk to employees after actions are taken, the next step is to decide on and communicate those measures to keep people safe at work.

-RAMS ensure that the right people, with the right skill set, work to the right method statement in the right place at the right time.
-This ensures that incidents are avoided, and people go home safely at the end of the working day.
+Quite simply, RAMS ensure that the right people, with the right skill set, work to the right method statement in the right place at the right time.
+This ensures that incidents are avoided and people go home safely at the end of the working day.
+Using RAMS documents will not only help you to implement effective control measures but also realise many other benefits for your business.

-Conducting a RAMS (Risk Assessment Method Statement) in your workplace can provide numerous advantages.
+While health and safety regulations don’t require them for compliance, conducting a RAMS in your workplace can provide numerous advantages.
 These include better decision-making abilities, fewer misunderstandings, improved work processes, reduced absenteeism, minimised risk of legal fines or penalties, and safeguarding of the business’s reputation.
+Let’s look at this in greater detail:

 A risk assessment discusses ways of conducting a task safely, but no formal decision is expected.
-Safety method statements will help you make the right choices.
+Safety method statements, which lay out the company’s health and safety standards with step-by-step instructions, will help all employees make the right choices.

 Stops misunderstandings